 Species details

-Litoria rubella (Desert Tree Frog)
+Litoria rubella (Red Tree Frog, Desert Tree Frog)

 Family: HYLIDAE